akelstrom/password-gen/README.md

 ## Description

 For this challenge, I wrote some functions and refactored the code in order to make a functioning password generator.
 When you click the "generate" button, the window will prompt you to choose your desired password length that must be between 8 and 128 characters.
-If the user submits a number outside of that range, there will be an alert that tells you to try again, and you will have another opportunity to enter your password length.
-Then you will get a series of alerts that will ask you if you want special characters, numbers, lowercase letters, and uppercase letters included in your password.
+If the user submits a number outside of that range, there will be an alert that tells you to try again and you will have another opportunity to enter your password length.
+Then you will get a series of alerts that will ask you if you want special characters, numbers, lowercase letters, and/or uppercase letters included in your password.
 After the user responds to all the alerts, the password will display in the box.

 ## Link